 Facts & Statistics

-Founded in 1951, Northwestern Michigan College is a fully accredited community college offering over a hundred transfer, career degree and certificate programs.
+Founded in 1951, Northwestern Michigan College is a fully accredited community college offering more than 60 programs.

 Graduates